yringler/yringler.github.io/docs/_posts/2025-5-23-the-garden-and-the-nest.md

 The spring is now over, the leaves falling streaming
 The love birds are gone now, I know not to where.
 The nest was not built, it stayed in their dreaming
-A treasure the searched for, but never would share.
+A treasure they searched for, but never would share.

 The stones in my garden still bother me, trip me
 The flowers still needy, I walk down the path.